EtherealEngine/etherealengine-docs/docs/manual/03_modules/02_spatial/01_transforms.md

 Physics is split into two systems.

-The first is the `PhysicsSystem` which updates the ECS and physics bodies before & after simulation, as well running the simulation.
+The first is the `PhysicsSystem` which updates the ECS and physics bodies before and after simulation, as well as running the simulation.
 Substeps can be configured via `PhysicsState`, and the simulation timestep can be configured via `ECSState`.
-Beyond this, the system has a few neat tricks, such as interpolating kinematic rigidbodies between substeps, and automatically populating & depopulating collision events into the `CollisionComponent`.
+Beyond this, the system has a few neat tricks, such as interpolating kinematic rigidbodies between substeps, and automatically populating and depopulating collision events into the `CollisionComponent`.

 The second is the `PhysicsPreTransformSystem` which has two responsibilities, teleporting rigidbodies & colliders if the `TransformComponent` has been mutated, and smoothly interpolating the transform of an entity between physics steps, such that it does not stutter relative to the device framerate.